idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

 - Use phpcs: `phpcs --standard=Drupal --extensions=php,module,inc,install,test,profile,theme,css,info,txt,md MY_CUSTOM_MODULE` to check
 - And then automated fixes via phpcbf: `phpcbf --standard=Drupal --extensions=php,module,inc,install,test,profile,theme,css,info,txt,md MY_CUSTOM_MODULE`
 - Be sure to double check code valitity/etc.
-- Use `--ignore=static` to ignore front end code/etc in a themes static folder.
+- Use `--ignore=static` to ignore front end code/etc in a theme's static folder.
 - See [Advanced Usage](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Advanced-Usage) for ignoring directories/etc.

 #### Drupal Check

-Install [drupal-check](https://github.com/mglaman/drupal-check), which will give you the ability to run checks on custom modules/code, to ensure you are not using any depreciated D8 functions that will be removed in D9/etc.
+Install [drupal-check](https://github.com/mglaman/drupal-check), which will give you the ability to run checks on custom modules/code to ensure you are not using any depreciated D8 functions that will be removed in D9/etc.

 - Install globally via composer.
 - Ensure the path or an alias is .bash_profile, ie `export PATH="$HOME/.composer/vendor/bin:$PATH"`
 - Then run via `drupal-check PATH/TO/YOUR/CUSTOM/CODE`.
-To note, you may need to run this from outside a lando or other folders in order for the paths to not get wonky.
+Just so you know, you may need to run this from outside a lando or other folders in order for the paths to not get wonky.

 #### ESLint

-Generally speaking we do not usually care about using ESLint for most JS files, as we normally have these going into a theme based JS file, which has its own linters/builds/etc. If you do need to write vanilla D8 JS for a module though, this can be a very useful tool to help get JS files to drupal standards.
+Generally speaking, we do not usually care about using ESLint for most JS files, as we normally have these going into a theme-based JS file, which has its own linters/builds/etc. If you do need to write vanilla D8 JS for a module, though, this can be a very useful tool to help get JS files to Drupal standards.
 ESLint is in core, you just need to install it in order to run it against specified files.

 - `cd core && yarn install`
 - `core/node_modules/.bin/eslint PATH_TO_YOUR_CUSTOM_JS.js`